CiviCraft-Development/civicraft-wiki/docs/jobs/professions/author.md

 The Author job is a role designed to celebrate and support the talented writers within our community by providing them with custom mechanisms to stand out from hobby and casual writers.
 Authors have the unique ability to create custom books within the game, and thanks to our proprietary plugin, they can exclusively set their own book covers, adding a personal touch to their literary works.
 Additionally, Authors can manage book author names and export their books to a text file!

 ### How to Become an Author
 Becoming an Author on CiviCraft is a straightforward process.
 Visit the University by any means of transportation and take the author exam!
-To find the room, just run `/gps start authorexam`!
+To find the room, just run `/gps start author-exam`!

 ### Job Duties
 As an Author, your primary duties include: